NNSSPPP/sso-token-service/README.md

 Sso Token Service is a personal SSO system project developed with Spring Boot and PostgreSQL and can insert SSO user data on Swagger UI and have respone(request body).

 ## Features
 This project can add data and update if have same day-month-year and HH:MM:ss.
 Next you click excute(save).
-Then swagger show respone {
+Then swagger show this respone { responseCode : responseMessage
-responseCode :
-responseMessage
 responseData: {
 userid: "HelloWorld",
 tokenid: "HelloWorld"
-} responecode : I0700 you insert success,E000001 Error 400 you cannot post data, E000002 Error500 you cannot connect database.
+}

 ## Tool
 * IntelliJ : running program